Tanzania says gunman who killed four people last month was a terrorist | Law-Order

 - Tanzania

-"Our investigation has found that Hamza was a terrorist," Camilius Wambura, the country's Director of Criminal Investigation (DCI) told reporters in the lake city of Mwanza.
+In the Aug.
+25 attack, Hamza Mohammed shot two police officers with a pistol at a city intersection, before taking their rifles and heading to the nearby French embassy where he shot the security guard.
+"Our investigation has found that Hamza was a terrorist," Camilius Wambura, Director of Criminal Investigation (DCI), told reporters in the lake city of Mwanza.

+The gunman had been accessing extremist content from social media pages depicting terror acts by Islamist groups al Shabaab and ISIS, Wambura said.
+Al Shabaab is an Islamist group that has for years been fighting to topple the government in Somalia and seeking to establish its own rule based on its own strict interpretation of Islam's sharia law.

+The gunman was also in communication "with other people who live in countries with terrorism-related acts but mainly he was learning through radical social media pages," Wambura said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)